General Services Administration

 3/06

-Thomas Shedd says in a statement that he expects TTS will be 50% smaller within weeks
+TTS Commissioner Thomas Shedd says in a statement that he expects the Technology Transformation Service will be 50% smaller within weeks.

 3/07

-DOGE rolls out a custom GSAi custom chatbot to 1500 workers
+DOGE rolls out a custom GSAi custom chatbot in a trial for 1500 workers.

 3/13